zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

 ## Objective

 When DNSSEC is enabled, NSEC or NSEC3 records provide a secure denial of existence for records not present in the zone.
-This test case verifies that correct NSEC or NSEC3 records with valid signatures are returned for a query for an RR type that does not exist for that specific name (node in the DNS tree).
+This Test Case verifies that correct NSEC or NSEC3 records with valid signatures are returned for a query for an RR type that does not exist for that specific name (node in the DNS tree).
-The existing RR type are listed in the [IANA RR Type List].
+The existing RR types are listed in the [IANA RR Type List].

 Furthermore, it is verified that the name servers for the zone are consistent about NSEC and NSEC3, i.e. either all servers should use NSEC or all servers